Advice

 - Walking can relieve pain or discomfort and can be a distraction if they’re having problems sleeping or are feeling anxious.

-- They may feel lost in their current environment, want to revisit a familiar place, or are seeking fulfillment.
+- They may feel lost in their current environment, want to revisit a familiar place, or are seeking fulfilment.

 Whatever the reason for their walking about, they may become lost or disorientated because of it.

-If you think you have come across someone in the street you believe has dementia or another condition that causes confusion, there are things you can do to help return them to safety.
+If you think you have come across someone in the street you believe has dementia or another condition that causes confusion, there are things you can do to help them.

 How to approach a person who seems lost or confused